koltyakov/cq-source-sharepoint/docs/_conf_search.md

-# Configuration: Search queries

-Search drived data source can be user only with user associated authentication strategies.
+Search-drived datasource can be user only with user associated authentication strategies.
 E.g. it won't work with `addin` strategy.

 ```yaml
 # sharepoint.yml